By – Dr JV Hebbar

 3. Dill and jaggery in irregular menstruation and headache:

-Equal quantity of jaggery and Dill seed powder are taken and pounded well to make into bolus of 2-5 grams.
+Equal quantities of jaggery and Dill seed powder are taken and pounded well to make into bolus of 2-5 grams.
 This is taken daily during bed time, before 1 week of expected date of menstruation.
-This corrects irregular menstruation and the menstrual head ache effectively.
+This corrects irregular menstruation and the menstrual headache effectively.

 For joint pain